zabbix/ansible-collection/plugins/README.md

 ## Proxy module examples:

 ### Example 1
-To create proxy with minimum parameters, you can use this example.
+To create a proxy with minimum parameters, you can use this example.
 ```yaml
 - name: Create proxy
   zabbix.zabbix.zabbix_proxy: